 - Don’t do exercises that challenge flexibility, for example high kicks

 In summary, the best options for 20 minute workouts (or less) are low impact, simple movement cardio and muscular endurance exercises.
 (Muscular endurance exercises are ones where you do lots of reps against low resistance, often body weight exercises.)
-The 20 minute walk plan below is an easy way to fit some low impact cardio into your day.
+There’s an example of a suitable workout plan below.

 What about stretching?

 Flexibility is an important part of both general wellbeing and athletic performance.
 Being able to move joints through a wide range makes sport and fitness activities easier and less likely to result in injury.
 It also improves quality of life and helps to avoid the stiffening and slowing down associated with ageing.
 However, there’s no conclusive evidence that it’s essential either before or after exercise sessions.
 If you don’t have time to stretch after your workout, that’s OK.
 On the other hand, if you want to have good flexibility, then it’s best to stretch muscles when they’re warm.
 Following a workout would therefore be an ideal time to do it.